OlenaBolokhonova/visualization/02_activities/assignments/assignment_4.md

 - Choose a dataset of interest from the [City of Toronto’s Open Data Portal](https://www.toronto.ca/city-government/data-research-maps/open-data/) or [Ontario’s Open Data Catalogue](https://data.ontario.ca/).
 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:

+## Summary of the Dataset
+Dataset Name: Fire Incidents

+Source: Open Toronto - Fire Incidents

+Description:
+The dataset includes detailed information on fire incidents as defined by the Ontario Fire Marshal (OFM) to which the Toronto Fire Service (TFS) responded.
+The data spans up to December 31, 2023.
+This dataset provides more granular details compared to the basic incidents dataset, with a format similar to the reporting data sent by TFS to the OFM.
+For privacy reasons, personal information is excluded, and exact addresses are aggregated to the nearest major or minor intersection.
+Some incidents are excluded pursuant to exemptions under Section 8 of the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).

+### Key Points:

+Starting Date: Data collection started in 2011

+Refresh Date: Last refreshed on July 30, 2024

+Total Rows: 32,930

+Total Columns: 43

+### Columns Used in Visualizations:

+Area_of_Origin: OFM Area of Origin code and description.

+Civilian_Casualties: Count of civilian casualties, including fire-related injuries or fatalities.

+Estimated_Dollar_Loss: Estimated financial loss due to the fire.

+Fire_Alarm_System_Operation: OFM Fire Alarm System Operation code and description.

+Fire_Alarm_System_Presence: OFM Fire Alarm System Presence code and description.

+### Dataset Utility:

+Public Safety: Helps analyze fire incidents to improve public safety measures.

+Policy Making: Provides data for policymakers to make informed decisions about fire safety regulations.

+Resource Allocation: Assists in allocating resources effectively for fire prevention and emergency response.

+Research: Provides a rich dataset for academic and practical research in fire safety and urban planning.

+By understanding the dataset and its structure, stakeholders can better utilize the information for improving fire safety protocols and emergency response strategies in Toronto.

 ## Bar chat "Top 10 Most Frequent Areas of Origin for Fire Incidents"
     > What software did you use to create your data visualization?
     I used Plotly Express to create the data visualization.